 - Gravel Base – $100-$250.
 Also one of the more affordable options.
 It costs about the same as a prefabricated spa pad, but it requires more time and effort.
 If your yard is not level, however, it may be worth the time and expense of leveling out the spot, rather than just laying a spa pad down on uneven ground.

 - Concrete Slab – $2,500.
 While it’s a little more expensive, a concrete slab is a much more stable foundation for your hot tub, compared to a spa pad or gravel base.
-If you don’t already have a concrete patio, the best slab to build is at least 4-inches thick and has been given plenty of lead time to dry and cure before hot tub installation.
+If you don’t already have a concrete patio, the best slab to build is at least 4-inches thick.
+Make sure you allow plenty of time for it to dry and cure.

 - Deck – $4,000 to $10,000, including a building permit (check your local building department to confirm cost).
 Unless you already have a durable deck previously built, this is definitely the most expensive foundation to build for your hot tub.
 However, it can be a great long-term investment for your home.

 Electricity and Plumbing

 If your home isn’t already set up with the proper connections, you’re going to have to factor in the cost of plumbing and electricity to your hot tub.
 Although our Freeflow plug-n-play hot tubs only need a standard 110v outlet for power, they heat up faster if plugged into a 220v system.
 If you want to upgrade, you will need an electrician to install the electrical and GFCI breaker.

 While costs vary from plumber to plumber and electrician to electrician, you can expect to pay at least $600 to $5,000 in plumbing and $200 or more for electricity.
 Contact a few of your local plumbers and electricians to get some quotes and compare.